khanhmuy/Eider/README.md

 - Discord Gateway Intents used: `Intents.FLAGS.GUILDS` (used to get server info), `Intents.FLAGS.GUILD_MEMBERS` (used to get user info and logging), Intents.FLAGS.GUILD_MESSAGES, Intents.FLAGS.GUILD_PRESENCES (used to get user status in the `userinfo` command), `Intents.FLAGS.GUILD_BANS` (used for logging, moderation commands eta June 2022)

 ## Prerequisites:
-- Anything that can run nodejs (iOS devices don't work, I tried).
+- Anything that can run Node.JS (iOS devices don't work, I tried).
 - Nodejs: 16.13 or newer.
 - A brain and common sense.